BenBoZ/debugging/src/paper.md

 ![Altran](bld/altran_logo.pdf "Altan logo"){ width=30% }

 # Introduction
-According to Google Scholar [@google2016], there are more then 10,000 articles that mention 'Debugging' in their title.
+According to Google Scholar [@google2016], there are more than 10,000 articles that mention 'Debugging' in their title.
 With such an amount of research on this topic, it is a pity it is still not adequatly addressed in programming texts [@mccauley2008debugging].
 Research by Cambridge university shows developers spend around 50% of their time finding and fixing bugs [@britton2013reversible].
 This paper presents the debugging basis to become more effective at it.

 ## You're probably non-structured debugger
 If you are a novice, there is a good chance you are using non-structered methods to debug programs.
 [SOURCE] Education currently lacks proper instruction of debugging.
 [SOURCE] You might not even be a novice.
 [SOURCE]